Antibiotics & Bacterial flora

 How can Bacillus clausii help you solve your gut problems?

-Bacillus clausii is a type of spore-forming good bacteria that works to rebalance the intestine.
-When consumed regularly (or as advised by a HCP), it can help to treat and prevent different conditions associated to gut disorder.
+Bacillus clausii is a unique type of spore-forming good bacteria that works to rebalance the intestine.
+When consumed regularly (or as advised by a HCP), it can help relieve different conditions associated to gut discomfort.